palantir/atlasdb/docs/source/services/timelock_service/migration.rst

 Step 1: Setting up the Timelock Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, setup the Timelock Server following the instructions in :ref:`timelock_installation`.
+First, setup the Timelock Server following the instructions in :ref:`timelock-installation`.

 Step 2: Determining the Atlas Timestamp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~